Bible Oils: 15+ Essential Oils Mentioned In The Bible

 - Used As A Gift

-Aromatic oil such as frankincense has been long since been used as a lovely modern scented gift both for its sacredness and its medicinal benefits.
+Aromatic oil such as frankincense has long since been used as a lovely modern scented gift both for its sacredness and its health benefits.

 - Bible Extols Its Aroma